 As students might not have access to specialist equipment such as bat detectors, small mammal traps, or camera traps this year, we are running UMAC 2021 solely through the Mammal Society’s Mammal Mapper App.
 The app can be downloaded on Android or iOS devices, and allows the user to report either one-off sightings or to report mammal signs and sightings along a recorded transect.
 The app was designed to survey mammals while out walking and tracks the route taken.
 This allows the Mammal Society to see where people are looking for mammals, even if they don’t see any!
 This is really useful information that enables absences to be recorded as well as relative densities to be calculated.

 At the end of every month, each student’s Mammal Mapper data will be collated and a leaderboard will be updated showing summaries of the most submitted records and transects.

 Under normal circumstances, UMAC runs from January to June, but for UMAC 2021 we have decided to cover the academic year and run from the start of October 2020 to the end of June 2021.
-This gives students 9 months to record as much as possible and there will be three tri-monthly prize giveaways at the start of January, April and July.
+This gives students 9 months to record as much as possible and there will be three prize giveaways at the start of January, April and July.
 This means that students can sign up at any point if they miss the October start, and those who can’t participate for the full 9 months can still be in with a chance of winning a prize.
-Although please note that there will be an overall prize for the winner of UMAC 2021 at the end of the 9 months, so the longer you participate for, the more likely you are to win!
+Although please note that the July prizes will be overall winners taking into account the full 9 months of surveying.
+So the longer you participate for, the more likely you are to win!